01-edu/public/subjects/devops/code-keeper/audit/README.md

 - Can you explain the continuous deployment (CD) pipeline you've implemented for each repository?

-###### Did the students have a good understanding of the concepts and technologies used in the project?
+###### Do all of the students have a good understanding of the concepts and technologies used in the project?

-###### Did the students have the ability to communicate effectively and explain their decisions?
+###### Do all of the students have the ability to communicate effectively and explain their decisions?

-###### Are the students capable of thinking critically about their solution and considering alternative approaches?
+###### Are all of the students capable of thinking critically about their solution and considering alternative approaches?

 ##### Review the GitLab and Runners Deployment: